-'Sadly, the agent was my mum' - Sugartree unit buyer lost $60k deposit, can't settle purchase
+'Sadly, the agent was my mum' - Sugartree unit buyer lost $60K deposit, can't settle purchase

 Brown said Sugartree has tried to help Campbell get finance but she was not entitled to her $60,000 deposit back.

-Not only that, but Campbell is now due to settle the full payment of the place in the new Altro block, he said, describing the situation as a hard lesson to learn in life.
+Not only that, but Campbell is now due to settle the full payment of the apartment in the new Altro block, he said, describing the situation as a hard lesson to learn in life.

 Campbell said she had raised the issue about the purchase with her mother.